Comparatives and Superlatives

 • The Grand Canyon is the most spectacular canyon.

-• The view from this mountain is better than from that hill.
+• The view here is better than from that hill.

 • This is the worst flood in history.